Guide to food shopping

 - Garlic may help lower cholesterol

-- Pureed herbs use instead of salt to flavour food
+- Pureed herbs use instead of salt to flavor food

 And once a week, stock up on: